History & heritage

 Finally, practical services—laundry, wake-up calls, luggage storage and careful upkeep of private spaces—take on particular value during a multi-day beach stay.
 They allow guests to travel light, maintain a sense of order and freshness, and devote themselves fully to what brought them here: the sea, rest and slowness.
 At Pine Cay, ideal service is not the kind that seeks to impress; it is the kind that makes the stay simpler, gentler and more consistent with the spirit of the island.

-Booking Pine Cay through MyConciergeHotel makes sense precisely because this is not a standard stay.
-A property set on a private island, part of Relais & Châteaux and conceived around calm and intimacy requires more thoughtful preparation than a simple room reservation.
-The right trip is not only a matter of dates; it also depends on the rhythm sought, the ideal length of stay, the most suitable accommodation type, and the way transport, arrival and key moments on site are arranged.
-In Pine Cay’s case, that element of guidance becomes especially valuable.
+Booking Pine Cay through MyConciergeHotel makes sense precisely because it is not a standard stay.
+An address located on a private island, a member of Relais & Châteaux, designed for peace and intimacy, requires more careful preparation than a simple room reservation.
+A successful journey depends not only on the dates but also on the desired pace, the length of stay, the type of accommodation, and the organisation of transport, arrival, and time spent on-site.